-A principal is responsible for directing and guiding the various day-to-day operations of a school.
-It’s a large job, usually requiring early mornings and late evenings.
+A principal oversees a school’s day-to-day operations.
+It’s a big job, usually requiring early mornings and late evenings.
 Leading a team of teachers and staff, the principal is responsible for the following:

 - Determining class scheduling and school maintenance